Biocodings/mhcnuggets/README.md

 * MHCnuggets-Chunky-CNN

 ### Which model should I use? ###
-Here's a table to help you choose (evaluation on the Kim 2014 benchmark).
-Our personal recommendation is either the MHCnuggets-GRU or MHCnuggets-LSTM.
+Here's a table to help you decide! (evaluation on the Kim 2014 benchmark) Our personal recommendation is either the MHCnuggets-GRU or MHCnuggets-LSTM.
 MHCnuggets-FC is fine too but MHCnuggets-Chunky-CNN and MHCnuggets-Spanny-CNN are definitely a tier below the rest.